Sheriff (United States): Tennessee

 The Tennessee Constitution requires each county to elect a sheriff to a four-year term.
 In all Tennessee counties except one, the sheriff is an official with full police powers, county-wide, although Tennessee sheriffs and their deputies generally perform the patrol portion of their duties in unincorporated areas of their counties if the municipalities have their own police departments.
 The exception to the rule is Davidson County.
 In Davidson County, the sheriff has the primary responsibility of serving civil process and jail functions without the common law powers to keep the peace.
 Protection of the peace is instead the responsibility of the Metropolitan Nashville Police Department under the county's Metropolitan Charter.
 The Metropolitan Charter did not remove the Davidson County Sheriff's status as a Law Enforcement officer however.
-It is simply not his or her primary function as it was prior to the consolidation of the City of Nashville and Davidson County.
+It is simply not their primary function as it was prior to the consolidation of the City of Nashville and Davidson County.